vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 <h3>PACK ./buy:</h3>
 <a href="#">Unreal Marketplace</a><br><br><br>
 <h1>Unreal Engine's QoL improvements:</h1>
-<strong><i>t.maxfps 300</i> ></strong> When playing the active level in the editor viewport, it caps your fps to the current monitor's resolution rate.
-To increse the cap, find your console toggle key (go to Edit > Project Settings > type "Console" in "Search Details" field and bind your "Console" key.
-Now click in "Play" from the main toolbar, click your binded key and write t.maxfps 300 in the opened command prompt.)<br><br>
+<strong><i>t.maxfps 300</i> ></strong> When playing the active level in editor viewport, it caps your fps to the current monitor's refresh rate.
+To increse the cap, find your console toggle key <strong>- go to Edit > Project Settings > type "Console" in "Search Details" field and bind your "Console" key.</strong> Now click "Play" from the main toolbar, click your binded key and write <i>t.maxfps 300</i> in the newly open command prompt.)<br><br>
 <strong><i>r.vsync 0</i> ></strong> With your "Console" key already binded, click "Play" and write r.vsync 0<br><br>
 <strong><i>Uncheck FOV Scaling</i> ></strong> go into Project Settings and type fov scaling in Search Details, then uncheck it.<br><br>
 <strong><i>Uncheck Mouse Smoothness</i> ></strong> go into Project Settings and type mouse smooth in Search Details, then uncheck it.<br><br>